BeataGonera/CSS/README.md

 # CSS
-Learning the basics of CSS
+Learning the basics of CSS with The Net Ninja